 A Visitation will be held at [LOCATION] on [DATE] at [TIME].

 A Funeral service will be held at [LOCATION] on [DATE] at [TIME] with Reverend [NAME] of [CHURCH] officiating.
 Interment will follow at [CEMETERY NAME], [CEMETERY LOCATION].

-For friends so wishing, donations may be made in memory of [NAME] to [ORGANIZATION NAME], [MAILING ADDRESS].
+Memorial donations may be made to [ORGANIZATION NAME], [MAILING ADDRESS].

-Remember most newspapers charge by the word, this template is good for getting the all the information necessary in as few words possible.
+Remember most newspapers charge by the word, this template is good for getting all of the information necessary in as few words as possible.
 However, this template is not written in stone.
 You can make any adjustments you feel necessary.

 We understand that it is not always possible to attend a service in person.
 In light of this, we've created beautiful interactive online tributes to memorialize your love one.
 Leave a condolence, share a memory, post a photo, light a candle, and more!

 When posting a condolence or gesture onto a Tribute Page, please be advised it goes through an approval process before being published.
 Sorry for any inconvenience this may cause.

 Many people plan for life events such as weddings and vacations well in advance, but many people do not plan for something that is certain to happen, their funeral.
 While most people do not want to think about their own mortality, the time to pre-plan your funeral is now.